facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 end
 ```

-The `.podspec` file has to be a sibling of the `package.json` file and its name is the one we set in the `package.json`'s `name` property: `rtn-centered-text`.
+The `.podspec` file has to be a sibling of the `package.json` file, and its name is the one we set in the `package.json`'s `name` property: `rtn-centered-text`.

 The first part of the file prepares some variables we will use throughout the rest of it.
 Then, there is a section that contains some information used to configure the pod, like its name, version, and description.
-Finally, we have a set of dependencies that are required by the New Architecture.
+Finally, we have a set of dependencies that the New Architecture requires.

 ### Android: `build.gradle`, `AndroidManifest.xml`, a `ReactPackage` class